Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 - Produce more complex sentences

+# Practice
+## Type: Why
+### Importance of English as an International Language for Study Abroad
+> Prompt: You should spend no more than 40 minutes on this task.
+As part of a class assignment, you have to write about the following topic.
+>
+> ***Millions of people every year move to English-speaking countries such as Australia, Britain, or America in order to study at school, college, or university.***
+>
+> ***Why do so many people want to study in English?
+Why is English such an important international language?***
+>
+> Give reasons for your answer.
+>
+> You should write at least 250 words.

+Studying in English-speaking countries has become a widespread aspiration for millions of individuals worldwide.
+There are several reasons driving this phenomenon, and English's significance as an international language plays a pivotal role in attracting learners.

+First and foremost, English has emerged as the global lingua franca due to historical factors such as British colonial expansion and the dominance of the United States in the post-World War II era.
+As a result, it has become the primary language of international communication, commerce, and diplomacy.
+This status as a common language fosters global connections, facilitating cross-cultural exchange and understanding.

+Moreover, English enjoys an unparalleled presence in the fields of science, technology, and academia.
+A vast majority of scientific research papers, academic publications, and technological advancements are conducted and disseminated in English.
+Consequently, aspiring scholars and professionals view proficiency in English as a gateway to accessing cutting-edge knowledge and collaborating with experts worldwide.

+Additionally, English proficiency enhances employability on a global scale.
+Employers in various industries prioritize candidates with English language skills, as it allows them to engage with a diverse customer base, expand business opportunities, and work effectively in multinational teams.

+Furthermore, studying in English-speaking countries offers students the opportunity to immerse themselves in an English-speaking environment, which accelerates language learning and promotes cultural understanding.
+This experiential approach allows learners to gain confidence in their language abilities and adapt to different cultural norms.

+In conclusion, the appeal of studying in English-speaking countries stems from English's prominent role as an international language.
+Its universal application in various sectors, coupled with the advantages of cultural exposure and academic excellence, make it an indispensable tool for those seeking global opportunities and success.

 # Small families
 > In many countries today, people in cities either live alone or in small family units, rather than in large, extended family groups.
 Is this a positive or negative trend?